Tommyboyjedi/ATHBA/design_principles.md

 1.  **Prioritize Debuggability:** The most important consideration when writing code is that it should be easy to debug.
 This means favoring clarity, straightforward logic, and avoiding overly complex or "magical" implementations that obscure the flow of execution.

 2.  **Pragmatic Application of SOLID:** The SOLID principles of object-oriented design are highly valued and serve as a strong guide for architectural decisions.
 However, they are not to be followed dogmatically.
 There is a preference for pragmatism over purism, and principles may be bent when it leads to a simpler, more maintainable, or more debuggable outcome.

+## 3. Agent System Direction (Summary)

+- **Multi-intent per turn:** A single user message may produce multiple intent objects (e.g., several spec updates and questions simultaneously).
+Behaviors consume each item independently.
+- **AI-first extraction:** No keyword heuristics in behaviors.
+The LLM must populate entities (e.g., `humanIdeas`, `specSections`) even when asking questions.
+Schema validation and a repair pass ensure reliability.
+- **Toward always-on:** We will evolve to a background scheduler and job queue for autonomous agents that continue work beyond a single HTTP turn (see `docs/ARCHITECTURE.md`).